JessieGeorge/Bonus_George/src/readme.txt

 clip function clips pixel value to be in range [0, 255].

-errorDiffuse function updates four future pixels based on Floyd weight factor.
+errorDiffuse function updates four future neighbors based on Floyd weight factor.
 It uses the isValidPos and clip functions as helpers.

 createIndexImage function: